dotnet/docs/docs/core/compatibility/aspnet-core/6.0/byte-array-interop.md

 ---
 # Blazor: Byte-array interop

-Blazor now supports optimized byte array interop which avoids encoding/decoding byte arrays into Base64, facilitating a more efficient interop process.
+Blazor now supports optimized byte array interop which avoids encoding and decoding byte-arrays into Base64 and facilitates a more efficient interop process.
 This applies to both Blazor Server and Blazor WebAssembly.

 ## Version introduced